wjhdlut/examplePETScGit/README.md

 # examplePETSc

-This is a project to practice PETSc, all source file is got by modifying the examples in tutorials
+This is a project to practice PETSc.
+All source file is got by modifying the examples in tutorials